JosePedroDias/compete/README.md

 ```
 cd apps/air-hockey
 npm install
-npm run build
+npm run build-client
 npm run build-server
 ```

 and then let's fire both server and client

 ```
-npm run run-server &
+npm run serve-server &

 npm run dev
 or
-npm run run-serve-client
+npm run serve-client
 ```

 You should now visit http://localhost:5173 (if dev) or http://localhost:4173 (if not dev), which is serving the client code.
 The multiplayer game server is running at [ws://localhost:9001](ws://localhost:9001).

-ℹ️ For most games there is a bot you can start one or multiple times by doing `npm run run-bot`.
+ℹ️ For most games there is a bot you can start one or multiple times by doing `npm run bot`.
 They tend to do dumb things but are useful nonetheless.

 ## So what is it?